Amanita ravenelii: Similar species

 The basal bulb is characteristic of A. ravenelii.

 The fruit bodies of A. ravenelii are distinguished from A. chlorinosma by the presence of pale yellow to brownish orange, large, conical to truncate-conical warts on the cap surface and a large basal bulb.
 The mushroom A. polypyramis is pure white, and lacks the pale yellow to brownish-orange large conical warts typical of A. ravenelii.
 The North American species A. armillariiformis has a similar areolate cap surface, but unlike A. ravenelii, does not have a distinct basal bulb, and it is found in semi-arid areas associated with aspen and old growth Douglas fir.
 Also from North America, A. mutabilis has pink tones on the cap and stem, and will turn pink when its flesh is cut; it smells of anise.
 Both A. daucipes and A. rhopalopus have differing warts and bulbs.

-Distribution and habitat
+Distribution and ecology

 Amanita ravenelii is widely distributed in the southeastern United States, where their occurrence is "occasional to frequent" in the late summer and autumn months of August to November.
 Mushrooms have been collected from the US states of Maryland, North Carolina, South Carolina, Indiana, Tennessee, Virginia, and Kentucky.
 It has also been reported growing in northern Baja California, Mexico, and in the Argentine provinces of Tucumán, Buenos Aires, and Rio Negro.

 It is a mycorrhizal fungus, meaning it forms mutualistic associations with shrubs and trees.
 Mushrooms grow on the ground solitarily, scattered, or in groups in mixed coniferous and deciduous forests.
 Although the specific tree associations preferred by A. ravenelii are unknown, in general, Amanita from section Lepidella tend to associate with diploxylon pine (that is, pines in subgenus Pinus), oak, and hickory.

+Adults of the North American pleasing fungus beetle Tritoma biguttata biguttata have been recorded from a supposed "A.strobiliformis"; this is probably a misidentification of A.ravenelii, and in any case it does not seem to be a regular food source for them.